xamarin/WebSharp/docs/tutorials/geolocation/GeolocationAPI_1.md

 ```

-The above idl definition can be defined as follows:
+The above IDL definition can be defined as follows:

 ```csharp